-Among EU15 nations poverty rates changed little over the last two decades.
-The range from highest to lowest rate has remained between 10% and 20%.
-The trend line for each country is relatively flat, and the range of the changes over the period as a whole is around 5 percentage points.
-The disappointing progress is not simply a consequence of the Great Recession: the flat trend line is the general rule before 2008 in most cases as well as afterwards.
-And poverty rates do not necessarily rise in the period directly after 2008; indeed there was a small decline in the UK.
-There are some noticeable deviations from the general patterns, however.
-For example, poverty rates rose in both Finland and Sweden between the mid-1990s and mid-2000s.
-Poverty rates declined over the mid-2000s in Ireland and also (less noticeably) in Portugal.
+Among EU15 nations, the headline AROP indicator did not fall over the last two decades (Fig. 1a).
+The trend line for most countries is relatively flat, and the range of the changes over the 20-year period as a whole is around 5 percentage points.
+For a majority of countries, the net result is an increase in poverty over the two decades: although flattish, the lines have a slight upward tilt.
+The disappointing progress is not simply a consequence of the Great Recession: the flattish trend line is the general rule before 2008 in most cases as well as afterwards.
+And AROP rates do not necessarily rise in the period directly after 2008; indeed there was a small decline in the UK.

+However, there are noticeable deviations from the general patterns.
+For example, AROP rates rose in both Finland and Sweden between the mid-1990s and mid-2000s.
+AROP rates declined over the mid-2000s in Ireland and also (less noticeably) in Por-